South Tyneside Electoral Review

 The Local Government Boundary Commission for England reviews the electoral and boundary arrangements of councils to make sure they are fair.

-They are currently carrying out an electoral review of South Tyneside.
+They have been carrying out an electoral review of South Tyneside.

 About the review